Office Ergonomics - Purchasing Ergonomic Office Furniture

 - Bolts and screws loosening and falling out.

 - Hydraulic cylinders can fail to hold or seize.

 - Hair and lint in the casters (chair may not roll properly).

 Do not assume that your job is done once you have found suitable products.
 Before you make a final decision, you should give your staff an opportunity to test them.
 Remember that people accept change with differing degrees of ease.
 Therefore, having the staff actively involved in the decision-making process is very important for the selection of furniture and equipment that is suited to them and their work tasks.
 Interactive training on how to use, adjust, and readjust new equipment is also crucial for the successful introduction of new equipment and furniture into the workplace.

-Keep in mind that the supplier's claim that his products are "ergonomically" correct is no guarantee of comfort.
-Arming yourself with valid information from reliable sources will help you make the right investment that will benefit an employer and employees equally.
+Keep in mind that the supplier's claim that their products are "ergonomically" correct is no guarantee of comfort.
+Knowing your needs and doing your research from reliable sources will help you make the right investment that will benefit an employer and employees equally.
 Consulting a specialist, specifically when you have little or no understanding of ergonomics can be a valuable investment in the entire purchasing process.